Skip to main content

 See full merchandising planning glossary →

-See a season of apparel planning in 30 minutes.
+See a season of planning in 30 minutes.

 We'll walk through a real brand scenario — line plan, OTB, assortment build, and buy plan — so you can see exactly what a connected apparel workflow looks like in practice.